zackmdavis/Less_Wrong_Drafts/on_the_public_anti_epistemology_of_dath_ilan.md

 In at least one case, the text depicts dath ilan as suffering practical consequences from its ignorance: a discussion of the eliezera's low happiness levels is cut short with ["How'd it happen?
 Nobody knows, at this point, they screened their history."](https://glowfic.com/replies/1812613#reply-1812613) (Generally, knowing how something happened is useful for figuring out how to remediate it.)
 Realistically, we can only surmise that there are many other cases where knowing history would be useful that the narrator hasn't gotten around to telling us.

 Given the costs, what could justify the history screen, in an advanced Society that otherwise seems to value knowledge?
 A fantasy author could easily an invent an answer: maybe there was a psychic plague that spread through memories, such that the infected must be not just physically quarantined, but forgotten.
 Medianworld authors have a tougher time insofar as we construe their genre as hard science fiction.
 Psychic plagues aren't real.
 What could _realistically_ justify the history screen?
-If it's bad when Orwell's Oceania does it, what could possibly, possibly make it good when Yudkowsky's dath ilan does it?
+If it's bad when Orwell's Oceania does it, what could possibly make it good when Yudkowsky's dath ilan does it?

 The text seems basically uninterested in answering the question.
 In "But Hurting People Is Wrong", we [learn of the birth of modern dath ilan](https://www.glowfic.com/replies/1612932#reply-1612932), when the Keepers noticed the AGI alignment problem and propose strict policy measures aimed at surviving the challenge.